Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ## Required Settings Changes:
 <ul>
   <li>Set the Color Space to Linear through Edit Tab(Top Left) -> Project Settings -> Player -> Other Settings -> Color Space, and change from Gamma to Linear</li>
-  <li>Enable Unsafe Code(Its for memory management) through Edit -> Project Settings -> Player -> Other Settings -> "Allow 'unsafe' Code" (near the bottom)</li>
   <li>Change the Graphics Api for Windows to DirectX12 through Edit Tab(Top Left) -> Project Settings -> Player -> Other Settings -> Untoggle "Auto Graphics API For Windows", then click the little + that appears, select "Direct3D12(Experimental)", and drag that to the top.
-A restart of the editor is required</li>
+A restart of the editor is required(Not technically needed but raw DX11 is experimental)</li>
 </ul>

 ## Controls: